rongduo/PyTorch_TensorHolo/README.md

 pip install -r requirements.txt

 # Dataset download
-You can download the MIT-CGH-4K dataset from
+You can download the MIT-CGH-4K dataset from [This link] (https://drive.google.com/drive/folders/1TYDNfrfkehAJiUpDLadjxJzjDdgvC-GT).
-After downloading the data, uncompress the data and modify the data path in the common.py file
+After downloading the data, uncompress each ZIP file and put the subfolders into a directory, then modify the ```data_root``` in common.py

 # Start training the model
 You can start training the model by running the following command: